 a) From inside the chamber where the gas would enter the Pilot Burner and the brass fitting screws in, I blew out the Gas Nozzle and the little cone nipple that the compression fitting sits into.
 The hole on the cone looked a little stopped up.

-25. Customer Question: I remember reading somewhere on your site about lights dimming on A/C start-up.
+26. Customer Question: I remember reading somewhere on your site about lights dimming on A/C start-up.
 My lights are starting to dim more this year and last vs. when I put in my Bryant unit about 5 years ago.
 Is this the starter capacitor, you think?
-Where on your sight do you sell the replacements if this would be the main culprit?
+Where on your site do you sell the replacements if this would be the main culprit?
 Thanks in advance.

 2. Loose wiring.
-After turning off the power and checking to make sure the power is off with a volt meter.
-Make sure all wire connections are good and tight from the breaker through the air conditioners contactor to the Compressor terminal wires.
-If you still have a lights dimming problem I would suggest calling in an electrician to check and make sure you do not have any loose connections on your electrical meter or breaker box.
+After turning off the power and checking to make sure the power is off with a voltmeter.
+Make sure all wire connections are good and tight from the breaker through the air conditioner’s contactor to the Compressor terminal wires.
+If you still have a light dimming problem I would suggest calling in an electrician to check and make sure you do not have any loose connections on your electrical meter or breaker box.
 The three main wires that come off the electrical pole can become loose, cause arcing, heat and cause your lights in your home to dim.
 Loose wire connections cause high amperage and can cause lights to dim.